What is the EUVP?

 How are participants selected?

 EUVP participants are selected by a committee chaired jointly by officials of the European Parliament and of the European Commission.

 If your application is successful, you will be informed during the second half of the year in which your application was received.
 Travel will then take place the following year.

 What is the application process?

-The Delegation in Canberra is responsible for the initial screening of applications from Australian and New Zealand citizens living and working in the region.
-Applicants are selected from Australia and New Zealand each year.
+The Delegation in Canberra is responsible for the initial screening of applications from Australian citizens living and working in the region, with two applicants selected each year.
 Applications should be made in the form of a letter addressed to:

 18 Arkana St